Temporal quartic variation for non-linear stochastic heat equations with piecewise constant coefficients: Introduction

 Equation (\ref{eq:main equation}) can be seen as a stochastic counterpart of the deterministic partial differential equation

 An explicit expression of the fundamental solution of equation (\ref{eq:pde}) was obtained in Chen and Zili \cite{MR3296333}.

-Equation (\ref{eq:main equation}) can also be viewed as a natural generalization of the stochastic heat equation driven by space-time white.
-This research has been extensively explored in previous monograph (see, Tudor~\cite{MR4544909}).
-Usually, operator $\mathcal{L}$ was taken as a Laplacian or fractional Laplacian operator.
+Equation (\ref{eq:main equation}) can also be viewed as a natural generalization of the stochastic heat equation driven by space-time white noise.
+This research has been extensively explored in a previous monograph (see, Tudor~\cite{MR4544909}).
+Usually, the operator $\mathcal{L}$ was taken as a Laplacian or fractional Laplacian operator.
 This provides additional motivation for examining the solution to this type of equation.

-Stochastic partial differential equations(SPDEs) associated with the operator $ \mathcal{L} $ defined in (\ref{eq:L}) have been investigated in Zili and Zougar ~\cite{MR4421358}, ~\cite{MR4028081}, ~\cite{MR3988829}, ~\cite{MR3992994}, and Mishura\emph{et al.}~\cite{MR4192903}.
-While many of these references concern the case of SPDEs with additive Gaussian noise, there exist few works which treat the case of stochastic diffusion coefficient $ \sigma $ in (\ref{eq:main equation}).
+Stochastic partial differential equations(SPDEs) associated with the operator $ \mathcal{L} $ defined in (\ref{eq:L}) have been investigated in Zili and Zougar ~\cite{MR3988829,MR4421358,MR4028081,MR3992994}, and Mishura\emph{et al.}~\cite{MR4192903}.
+While many of these references concern the case of SPDEs with additive Gaussian noise, there exist few works which treat the case of a stochastic diffusion coefficient $ \sigma $ in (\ref{eq:main equation}).
 We may mention that another type of (\ref{eq:main equation}) involving $\mathcal{L} $ with $\sigma(u(t,x))$ formed as an affine function, i.e. $\sigma(x):=h_1x+h_2$, $h_1, h_2\in\mathbb{R}$, driven by an infinite-dimensional fractional Brownian motion has been studied in Mishura\emph{et al.}~\cite{MR4192903}.
-Among these works, M. Zili and E. Zougar~\cite{MR3992994} expand the quartic variations in time and the quadratic variations in space of the solution to the equation (\ref{eq:main equation}) with $ \sigma\equiv 1$.
+Among these works, M. Zili and E. Zougar~\cite{MR3992994} expanded the quartic variations in time and the quadratic variations in space of the solution to the equation (\ref{eq:main equation}) with $ \sigma\equiv 1$.
+They also deduced the estimators of $a_1$ and $a_2$ appearing in (\ref{eq:A(x)}).
+Zili and Zougar \cite{MR4028081} proved that the sequence of recentered and renormalized spatial quadratic variations of the solution to (\ref{eq:main equation}) satisfies an almost sure central limit theorem by using the Malliavin-Stein method.
+Besides, they gave some useful moment bound concerning the increment of the solution and the kernel.

+The exact \(p\)-variation has become an effective tool for parameter identification for SPDEs. \cite{MR2321899} studied the exact quadratic variation in space and quartic variation in time for the one-dimensional stochastic heat equation driven by multiplicative space-time white noise.
+Subsequent works extended this framework to fractional stochastic heat equations with fractional Laplacian operators, corresponding to \(\mathcal L:=-(-\Delta)^{\alpha/2}, \alpha\in(1,2]\); see \cite{gamain2023exact,li2026exactspace,li2026exacttime,olivera2025temporal}.
+Exact spatial variation problems for stochastic heat equations with piecewise constant coefficients have also been investigated in \cite{li2025spatial}.
+However, the temporal variations in this multiplicative setting have not yet been investigated.